zmej-serow/liteconfig/README.md

 ```

 ## TO-DO
+- Add support for multiline values and empty values (like in Python default ConfigParser module).

 - Parsers for various formats of hierarchical configs (with subsections).

 - Support for versions of Python lesser than 3.6 (probably).